chmreid/2020-csp-report-lambda-cloudwatch/Readme.md

 * Create a virtual environment
 * Install python-lambda-local into virtual environment
-* Run your Python script through python-lambda-local
+* Run your Python lambda function code through python-lambda-local

 To create the virtual environment: